jow-/ucode/tutorials/02-syntax.md

 #### 5.1.
 Arithmetic operations

 The operators `+`, `-`, `*`, `/`, `%`, `++` and `--` allow to perform
-additions, substractions, multiplications, divisions, modulo, increment or decrement operations respectively where the result depends on the type of involved values.
+additions, subtractions, multiplications, divisions, modulo, increment or decrement operations respectively where the result depends on the type of involved values.